-- 94. Then, on March 19, 2023, investors learned more about First Republic's precarious financial position, when S&P further downgraded the Company's long-term issuer credit rating into "junk" territory, from "BB+" to "B+," also lowering the Company's senior unsecured issue rating to "B+," the Company' subordinated issue rating to "B-," and the Company's preferred stock issue rating to "CCC."
-S&P opined that "the business faces substantial long-term challenges" and expressed concern that the Company had "tapped higher-cost secured funding extensively over the last week." - 95.
-As a result of the disclosures on March 17, 2023, and March 19, 2023, the price of First Republic common stock declined by \$10.85 per share, or more than 47%, from a closing price of \$23.03 per share on March 17, 2023, to a closing price of \$12.18 per share on March 20, 2023.

-96. First Republic common stock declined more than 94% during the Class Period, from a high price of \$222.86 per share (as of November 17, 2021), to a low price of \$12.18 per share (as of March 20, 2023).
-The decline has eliminated \$37.6 billion from First Republic's market capitalization value, resulting in substantial losses for investors.
+- 99. On March 19, 2023, investors learned more about First Republic's precarious financial position, when S&P further downgraded the Company's long-term issuer credit rating into "junk" territory, from "BB+" to "B+," also lowering the Company's senior unsecured issue rating to "B+," the Company's subordinated issue rating to "B-," and the Company's preferred stock issue rating to "CCC."
+S&P opined that "the business faces substantial long-term challenges" and expressed concern that the Company had "tapped higher-cost secured funding extensively over the last week." - 100.
+As a result of the disclosures on March 17, 2023 and March 19, 2023, the price of First Republic common stock declined by \$10.85 per share, or more than 47%, from a closing price of \$23.03 per share on March 17, 2023, to a closing price of \$12.18 per share on March 20, 2023. - 101.
+On April 28, 2023, it was reported that First Republic would likely enter receivership with the FDIC.
+On this news, the price of First Republic's common stock declined by \$2.68 per share, or more than 42.2%, from a closing price of \$6.19 on April 27, 2021, to a closing price of \$3.51 per share on April 28, 2023. - 102.
+On May 1, 2023, after being seized by the FDIC, First Republic was taken over by JPMorgan Chase. - 103.
+Then, on May 2, 2023, during pre-market hours, the NYSE announced that it was immediately suspending trading in First Republic shares and commencing proceedings to delist those shares. - 104.
+On this news, the price of First Republic's common stock declined by \$3.18 per share, or 90.6%, from a closing price of \$3.51 per share on March 1, 2023 and March 2, 2023 (when trading was suspended pre-market), to a closing price of \$0.33 per share on May 3, 2023, when trading of First Republic shares resumed on the OTC after being delisted from the NYSE.

-PLAINTIFF'S CLASS ACTION ALLEGATIONS
+V. PLAINTIFF'S CLASS ACTION ALLEGATIONS

-97. Plaintiff brings this class action under Rule 23 of the Federal Rules of Civil Procedure on behalf of all persons and entities who purchased or otherwise acquired First Republic securities during the Class Period (the "Class").
-Excluded from the Class are Defendants, their agents, directors and officers of First Republic, and their families and affiliates.

-19 98.
-The members of the Class are so numerous that joinder of all members is 20 impracticable.
-The disposition of their claims in a class action will provide substantial benefits to the 21 parties and the Court.

-99. There is a well-defined community of interest in the questions of law and fact involved in this case.
-Questions of law and fact common to the members of the Class which predominate over questions which may affect individual Class members include:

-- 25

-- 26

-- a.
-Whether Defendants violated the Exchange Act;

-- b.
-Whether Defendants omitted and/or misrepresented material facts;

-- 28

-1 Whether Defendants' statements omitted material facts necessary in c.
-2 order to make the statements made, in light of the circumstances under which they were made, 3 not misleading; d.
-Whether Defendants knew or recklessly disregarded that their 4 5 statements were false and/or misleading; Whether the prices of First Republic securities were artificially inflated 6 e.
-7 during the Class Period; and 8 f.
-The extent of damage sustained by members of the Class and the 9 appropriate measure of damages.
-100. Plaintiff's claims are typical of those of the Class because Plaintiff and the Class 10 sustained damages from Defendants' wrongful conduct.
-11 12 101.
-Plaintiff will adequately protect the interests of the Class and has retained counsel who 13 are experienced in class action securities litigation.
-Plaintiff has no interests that conflict with those
+- 105. Plaintiff brings this class action under Rule 23 of the Federal Rules of Civil Procedure on behalf of all persons and entities who purchased or otherwise acquired First Republic securities during the Class Period (the "Class").
+Excluded from the Class are Defendants, their agents, directors and officers of First Republic, and their families and affiliates. - 106.
+The members of the Class are so numerous that joinder of all members is impracticable.
+The disposition of their claims in a class action will provide substantial benefits to the parties and the Court. - 107.
+There is a well-defined community of interest in the questions of law and fact involved in this case.
+Questions of law and fact common to the members of the Class which predominate over questions which may affect individual Class members include: - a.
+Whether Defendants violated the Exchange Act; - b.
+Whether Defendants omitted and/or misrepresented material facts; - c.
+Whether Defendants' statements omitted material facts necessary in order to make the statements made, in light of the circumstances under which they were made, not misleading; - d.
+Whether Defendants knew or recklessly disregarded that their statements were false and/or misleading; - e.
+Whether the prices of First Republic securities were artificially inflated during the Class Period; and - f.
+The extent of damage sustained by members of the Class and the appropriate measure of damages.